yegor256/xdsd/_drafts/2014-04-15-github-guidelines.md

 a message from a project manager.
 You will know the number of the issue, its title, its description, and its buget in hours (usually 30 minutes).

+If you don't agree with the budget, don't hesitate to ask for a raise.
+As soon as you are comfortable with the budget and you understand the scope of work, say it in the ticket and start working.
+Be aware that anything you spend on top of the budget won't be paid!

 ## 1. Fork

 You don't have write access to the repository in Github, even though you’re part